If you’ve ever been to China, you might have seen some of their interesting dog breeds.

 First-time dog owners should always consider breeds that are easy to train and care for, as this will make the learning experience much easier.

-Many experienced dog owners would void Chow Chows for these very reasons.
+Many experienced dog owners would avoid Chow Chows for these very reasons.

 The other big issue is their temperament around strangers and other dogs.

-For an experienced owner, this won’t be as much of an issue, but if a first-time owner has no knowledge of socializing dogs, or what’s considered “bad” behavior, then it can become tough to manage.
+For an experienced owner, this won’t be as much of an issue.
+If a first-time owner has no knowledge of socializing dogs, or what’s considered “bad” behavior, then it can become tough to manage.

 Chows are independent and intelligent dogs, and they will inevitably take advantage of their owner’s inexperience if given a chance.